Deployment technologies in Azure Functions

 The deployment method also depends on the hosting plan and operating system on which you run your function app.

-Currently, Functions offers three hosting plans:
+Currently, Functions offers five options for hosting your function apps:

 Each plan has different behaviors.
 Not all deployment technologies are available for each hosting plan and operating system.
 This chart provides information on the supported deployment technologies: